diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Tasks may be slow for various reasons, including hardware degradation or software misconfiguration, but the causes may be hard to detect because the tasks still complete successfully, albeit after a longer time than expected.
 Hadoop doesn’t try to diagnose and fix slow-running tasks; instead, it tries to detect when a task is running slower than expected and launches another equivalent task as a backup.
 This is termed `speculative execution` of tasks.

 It’s important to understand that speculative execution does not work by launching two duplicate tasks at about the same time so they can race each other.
 This would be wasteful of cluster resources.
-Rather, the scheduler tracks the progress of all tasks of the same type (map and reduce) in a job, and only launches speculative duplicates for the small proportion that are running significantly slower than the average.
+Rather, `the scheduler tracks the progress of all tasks of the same type (map and reduce) in a job, and only launches speculative duplicates for the small proportion that are running significantly slower than the average`.
 When a task completes successfully, any duplicate tasks that are running are killed since they are no longer needed.
 So, if the original task completes before the speculative task, the speculative task is killed; on the other hand, if the speculative task finishes first, the original is killed.

 Speculative execution is turned on by default.
 It can be enabled or disabled independently for map tasks and reduce tasks, on a cluster-wide basis, or on a per-job basis.